|

 Clean the damaged area.
 This means removing dust, contamination, oils, etc. A swab saturated with solvent (IPA) should be sufficient.

-Then, mill away the damaged base board material using the Micro-Drill and ball mill.
-To make certain that all damaged material has been removed, flood the area with alcohol or solvent.
+Then, mill away the damaged baseboard material using the Micro-Drill and ball mill.
+To ensure all damaged material has been removed, flood the area with alcohol or solvent.
 Damaged internal fibers of the base material will show up clearly.
 Remove all loose material and clean the area.

 Board repairs are best effected using clear, low viscosity, high strength epoxies.
 These are usually 2 component epoxies containing an activator and resin.
 These epoxies are available in pre-measured plastic packages, so they're easy to use, and the operator never has to measure them.
 The epoxy also needs a working pot life of 30 minutes or more.

 The coloring agent should be added while mixing the epoxy.
-Selection (and ordering) of coloring agents should obviously be done in advance; otherwise, it's good to have a selection on-hand.
+Selection (and ordering) of coloring agents should obviously be done in advance; otherwise, having a selection on-hand is good.

 Once the epoxy and colorant is mixed, fill the area with epoxy up to and flush with the preheated circuit board surface.
 No fibers of laminate material should be exposed.
 A mixing stick sharpened at the end may be used to apply and spread the epoxy.
 (See Figure 4).